MildewMan1/Deadlock_Multiplayer/README.md

 any AI that were in the game before the code was input.
 You will need to input this code every time a multiplayer game is started or loaded for it to be in effect.

 Change Log:
+11/3/2020 - 1.0.0.4
+1) Fixed an issue where the host player's game would freeze if a client disconnected before getting to the Select Race Dialog.
+2) Did not fully fix net message problem in 1.0.0.3, but it has been corrected now.
+3) Clients should now receive a message that displays the username of other clients that disconnect in a 3-7 player game.
+Have not had a chance to fully test this yet with 2 clients, so it may need some work.

 10/27/2020 - 1.0.0.3
 1) Fixed an issue where messages from clients were not getting sent to other clients in 3+ player games.